js-cookie/js-cookie/README.md

 Check out the [Contributing Guidelines](CONTRIBUTING.md)

-## Security

-For vulnerability reports, send an e-mail to `js-cookie at googlegroups dot com`

 ## Releasing

 Releasing should be done via the `Release` GitHub Actions workflow, so that published packages on npmjs.com have package provenance.